PanPhyuSin27/PBLR_system/README.md

 ## 📖 Overview

-SmartLearn is a web-based learning platform designed to help students and aspiring developers discover, learn, and complete real-world projects based on their interests, skills, and career goals.
+Is a web-based learning platform designed to help students and aspiring developers discover, learn, and complete real-world projects based on their interests, skills, and career goals.
 The platform provides personalized project recommendations, structured learning workflows, curated learning resources, and premium features to enhance the learning experience.

 ---